What is Diabetic Retinopathy?

-Diabetic Retinopathy is a condition that occurs in people with diabetes.
+Diabetic Retinopathy, as the name suggests is a condition that occurs in people with diabetes.
 It leads to progressive damage to the retina (the light-sensitive lining at the back of the eye).
 Diabetic Retinopathy is a serious complication of diabetes that poses a threat to the sight.

 Diabetes interferes by disturbing the body’s ability to use and store sugar (glucose).
 The disease is marked by the presence of too much sugar in the blood, which can cause damage to many body organs, including the eyes.

 With time, diabetes damages the blood vessels in the retina.
 Diabetic Retinopathy occurs when these tiny blood vessels leak blood and other fluids.
 The leakage causes the retinal tissue to swell, resulting in cloudy or blurred vision.
 The condition usually affects both eyes.
 The longer a person has diabetes, the higher the likelihood of the person to develop diabetic retinopathy.
 Diabetic Retinopathy can cause blindness, if left untreated.

 - Having a dark or empty spot in the centre of the vision

 - Difficulty seeing properly at night

 Fluid accumulation can occur inside the area that controls the focusing in the eye due to long periods of high blood sugar in people with diabetes.
 This changes the curvature of the lens, leading to blurred vision.
 However, once blood sugar levels are controlled, blurred distance vision will improve.
 Patients with diabetes who can better control their blood sugar levels will slow the onset and progression of diabetic retinopathy.

 Often the early stages of diabetic retinopathy do not have visible symptoms.
 That is why it is recommended to undergo a comprehensive dilated eye examination once a year for people with diabetes.
 Early detection and treatment can help prevent significant vision loss from diabetic retinopathy.